Four Women’s Legacy Gifts Fund EMES Building

 In later years, Helen welcomed interviewers to her room at the Virginia Mennonite Retirement Community who needed help with photos or inquiries about twentieth-century Mennonite history.
 She was a generous woman who lived a frugal life and accumulated financial savings.

-Gladys Driver and Brownie Driver, sisters, lived their lives within a five-mile radius of Harrisonburg, Va., but their influence and impact have been global.
+Gladys Driver (class of ’38) and Brownie Driver (class of’46), sisters, lived their lives within a five-mile radius of Harrisonburg, Va., but their influence and impact have been global.
 Gladys Driver (1921-2017), seven years older than Brownie, worked for many years as an administrative assistant in the academic field at James Madison University.
-Brownie Driver (1928-2017), an Eastern Mennonite School graduate in 1942, went on to become a registered radiologist.
+Brownie Driver (1928-2017), went on to become a registered radiologist.
 Growing up on a farm near the Weavers Mennonite Church, where they attended, the sisters learned to be frugal, sew, and quilt.

 In 2007 South African Nobel Peace Laureate, Archbishop Desmond Tutu visited Harrisonburg to receive the annual Gandhi award at James Madison University.
 Gladys and Brownie had made a 21″ by 31″ quilted wall hanging for the Virginia Relief Sale, but officers from Eastern Mennonite University purchased it before the sale as a gift to Bishop Tutu, with the funds going to the Relief Sale.

 The Driver women then made a second identical “Log Cabin Cross” to donate to the Relief Sale, with the proceeds again helping the work of the Mennonite Central Committee.
 In 2013 Gladys and Brownie made another “Log Cabin Cross” that was framed and hung on the wall in the lobby of Weaver’s church for display.